 The woman swallowed hard, and finished: “so we brought you here.”

 Silence fell upon the room and the raspy breathing of the blue man seemed to fill the emptiness completely.
-Deep murmurs and occasional beeps from computers piped in every once in a while, but it was obvious everyone in the room was focused on the dying man.
+Deep murmurs and occasional beeps from computers piped up occasionally, but it was obvious everyone in the room was focused on the dying man.

 “What did you say his name was?”
 The silence made Tom uneasy.